moderntribe/square-one/docs/frontend/markup-and-style.md

 #  Markup and Style

-Square One is built to assist developers in creating a codebase that maintains consistency, flexibility, and reusabilty while adhering to CSS & HTML best practices and conventions.
+SquareOne is built to assist developers in creating a codebase that maintains consistency, flexibility, and reusabilty while adhering to CSS & HTML best practices and conventions.

 To help us in accomplishing this goal, we utilize a combination of the [Block Element Modifier (BEM)](https://en.bem.info/methodology/)